 How to Make Air Fryer BBQ Chicken Wings

-- Start preparing your chicken wings by separating the wing from the drumette; set aside.
+Start preparing your chicken by separating the wing from the drumette; set aside.

-- In a small bowl, combine the paprika, garlic powder, salt, and pepper.
-Rub into each wing.
+In a small bowl, combine the paprika, garlic powder, salt, and pepper.
+Rub into each wing coating all the sides.

-- Spray the basket of your air fryer and place the wings into the basket.
+Spray the basket of your air fryer and place the chicken into the air fryer basket.

 Air Fryer Chicken Wings Variations